k3d-io/k3d/docs/usage/guides/registries.md

 #### Create a dedicated registry together with your cluster

-1. `#!bash k3d cluster create mycluster --registry-create`: This creates your cluster `mycluster` together with a registry container called `k3d-mycluster-registry`
+1. `#!bash k3d cluster create mycluster --registry-create mycluster-registry`: This creates your cluster `mycluster` together with a registry container called `mycluster-registry`

   - k3d sets everything up in the cluster for containerd to be able to pull images from that registry (using the `registries.yaml` file)
   - the port, which the registry is listening on will be mapped to a random port on your host system

-2. Check the k3d command output or `#!bash docker ps -f name=k3d-mycluster-registry` to find the exposed port (let's use `12345` here)
+2. Check the k3d command output or `#!bash docker ps -f name=mycluster-registry` to find the exposed port (let's use `12345` here)
-3. Pull some image (optional) `#!bash docker pull alpine:latest`, re-tag it to reference your newly created registry `#!bash docker tag alpine:latest k3d-mycluster-registry:12345/testimage:local` and push it `#!bash docker push k3d-mycluster-registry:12345/testimage:local`
+3. Pull some image (optional) `#!bash docker pull alpine:latest`, re-tag it to reference your newly created registry `#!bash docker tag alpine:latest mycluster-registry:12345/testimage:local` and push it `#!bash docker push mycluster-registry:12345/testimage:local`
-4. Use kubectl to create a new pod in your cluster using that image to see, if the cluster can pull from the new registry: `#!bash kubectl run --image k3d-mycluster-registry:12345/testimage:local testimage --command -- tail -f /dev/null` (creates a container that will not do anything but keep on running)
+4. Use kubectl to create a new pod in your cluster using that image to see, if the cluster can pull from the new registry: `#!bash kubectl run --image mycluster-registry:12345/testimage:local testimage --command -- tail -f /dev/null` (creates a container that will not do anything but keep on running)

 #### Create a customized k3d-managed registry